izzyreal/vmpc-docs/controls.rst

 Pads
 ++++
 The pads can be hit by clicking them with the mouse, or, if you have a touchscreen, by touching them.
 The closer to the top of the pad, the higher the velocity.
-When a pad is hit, it will light up blue.
+When a pad is hit, it gets an orange glow.

 Buttons
 +++++++